 - Second, the graphs in Taking Advantage of Time Frame also clearly showed that stocks of smaller companies have delivered higher returns than larger companies over the long term.
 Given this size premium, we include an important allocation to small capitalization stocks in the stock component of our portfolios.
 As the size premium shows up sporadically over the years (in a manner impossible to predict), the stock component of our portfolio nevertheless remains well diversified with respect to size.

 - Third, and most importantly, as we discussed in A Sensible Approach, the chief downfall to successful investing is overpaying in the first place.
 Benjamin Graham’s margin of safety mantra provides a buffer against this risk, which can be put into practice with a discipline of sticking with stocks trading at low valuation multiples.
 As we’ve discussed, from a quantitative/statistical perspective, historical studies have consistently shown a valuation premium—that is, higher returns for portfolios of low multiple stocks, again over the long term.
 As we explain further in the Stock Funds section to follow, it makes sense to think about valuation relative to fundamental company characteristics like inherent stability and profitability.
 Academic studies likewise support a quality or profitability premium relative to valuation.
-As the valuation and profitability premiums do not require taking on additional volatility (as the premium in fact arises from mitigating the risk of overpaying), every stock fund we use in the Constancy Investment Portfolios adheres to the valuation and profitability disciplines.
+As the valuation and profitability premiums do not require taking on additional volatility, every stock fund we use in the Constancy Investment Portfolios adheres to the valuation and profitability disciplines.
 Returns for portfolios with exposure to the valuation and profitability factors will vary in the short-term from the S&P 500, the benchmark people most equate to the U.S. stock market.
 So, we dial back weightings in these strategies as time frames shorten.

 - Finally, we would note that the bond funds we use, primarily from our investment partner Dimensional Fund Advisors (DFA), also adhere to a valuation discipline.
 As we discuss further in the Bond Funds section to follow, the DFA bond funds we use vary the risk they take on with respect to maturity and credit based on the size of the return premiums on offer for doing so.

 Time Frame and Temperament